gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 See also the [Syntax Diagram/Railroad Diagram](/temas/interpretation/egg-oop-syntax-diagram)

-## A new Number Dot Number Ambiguity
+## A new Ambiguity: Number Dot Number

 **Just for fun and to go beyond what any other programming language allows** we want the dot to work with numbers as property selector.
 This is something, to my knowledge, no language allows.
 For instance, in JS: